fablabedp/fablabedp-wiki/wazer.md

  - To try to clear a blockage, plug the outlet holes with your fingers for about 10s, once you release the water should become murkier.  repeat several times on one side and then the other.

 `Setup & Maintenance > Maintenance > Abrasive Pickup cleaning`
-- Will attempt to clear blockages around the pickup filters in the corners of the tank (uses a motion routine?)
+- Will attempt to clear blockages around the pickup filters in the corners of the tank.

 ## Full tank cleaning

 https://www.wazer.com/resources/maintenance/procedures/full-tank-cleaning
 https://www.wazer.com/resources/maintenance/procedures/venturi-clean-out
 https://www.wazer.com/resources/maintenance/procedures/tank-draining-siphon-method

 https://www.wazer.com/resources/maintenance/procedures/rear-baffle-quick-check
 Rear Baffle blockage - this can cause the water level around the filters to drop relative to the level in the tank when running the low pressure pumps ("Used Abr.
 Collect") .
 A full tank clean is needed to clear the blockage.

 # Pressure Lines